 St Luke’s Befriending Co-ordinator in Alsager is Lauren Godfrey, she said: “Pete’s a real advocate of befriending.
 Jacquie does it because she wants to and she has a lovely bond with him.
 It’s lovely to watch the friendship flourish; it has gone from being instigated by St Luke’s to a natural friendship and that’s the whole point.
 I am certain that they will remain friends for a long time.”

-St Luke’s is always looking for more Befrienders, we currently offer befriending across a number of different locations.
+St Luke’s is always looking for more Befrienders, we currently offer Befriending across all the areas we support as a Hospice.
 For more information on how to become a Befriender please contact Catherine Holligan.
-Catherine is our Compassionate Community Co-ordinator and she currently coordinates all of our Befriending Service.
-Email Catherine or simply call 07496 073430.
+Catherine is our Befriending Co-ordinator Email Catherine or simply call 07496 073430/01606 555687.